anthony-halim/dotfiles/README.md

 > ❗If you want to use this repository, I recommend forking this repository before usage.
 > I do **unannounced breaking changes** regularly.

-> This repository works best with my [Neovim Repo](https://github.com/anthony-halim/nvim) as it incorporates terminal shortcuts to trigger Neovim functionalities.

 ---

 ## 🖥️ Supported OS